bdeckard92/dupUT/01-Class-Content/23-Project-3/README.md

 ## Overview

 Our journey together is coming to an end, but this is just the beginning for yours as a full-stack web developer.
 Just about six months ago, you started the transformative journey towards becoming a web developer.
 Don’t diminish your accomplishments&mdash;you’ve done something extraordinary, and you should be immensely proud of your work!
-You started by mastering the foundational front-end technologies that all websites use.
-Next, you added back-end technologies to create full-stack applications.
-Finally, you learned how to make applications more performant and efficient by using cutting-edge technologies to create scalable MERN stack applications.

 Remember, developers never stop learning and adding to their skillsets.
 You’ve had plenty of practice at this throughout the course.
 Make no mistake&mdash;you are now well equipped to succeed as a professional full-stack web developer!